Wichita, Kansas: 20th century

 Over the following decades, aviation and aircraft manufacturing continued to drive expansion of the city.
 In 1934, Stearman's Wichita facilities became part of Boeing, which would become the city's largest employer.
 Initial construction of Wichita Municipal Airport finished southeast of the city in 1935.
 During World War II, the site hosted Wichita Army Airfield and Boeing Airplane Company Plant No. 1.
 The city experienced a population explosion during the war when it became a major manufacturing center for the Boeing B-29 bomber.
-In 1951, the U.S. Air Force announced plans to assume control of the airport to establish McConnell Air Force Base.
+The wartime city quickly grew from 110,000 to 184,000 residents, drawing aircraft workers from throughout the central U.S. In 1951, the U.S. Air Force announced plans to assume control of the airport to establish McConnell Air Force Base.
 By 1954, all nonmilitary air traffic had shifted to the new Wichita Mid-Continent Airport west of the city.
 In 1962, Lear Jet Corporation opened with its plant adjacent to the new airport.

 Throughout the late 19th and 20th centuries, several other prominent businesses and brands had their origins in Wichita.
 A. A. Hyde founded health-care products maker Mentholatum in Wichita in 1889.
 Sporting goods and camping-gear retailer Coleman started in the city in the early 1900s.
 A number of fast-food franchises started in Wichita, beginning with White Castle in 1921 and followed by many more in the 1950s and 1960s including Pizza Hut in 1958.
 In the 1970s and 1980s, the city became a regional center of health care and medical research.